 While a number of factors determine mortgage rates, the average person usually can’t comprehend the complex calculations involved or the fact that rates are typically set by a number of economic indicators out of their control.

-What most buyers do know is that low mortgage rates are great for the housing market and typically show the best times to buy.
+What most buyers do know is that low rate purchase money loans are great for the housing market and typically show the best times to buy.

 What Factors Determine Mortgage Rates?